Changes to the Maltese Companies Act that were promulgated by Act XXXI of 2015.

 Possible solutions in order to avoid the time and cost required in connection with the preparation of consolidated financial statements might inter alia include restructuring in such a way that the Maltese company would no longer fall under the definition of ‘parent company’ or possibly making use of foundations while taking into consideration the relevant legal, accounting and tax considerations.

-Antoine Demicoli is a Senior Manager at KPMG Malta.
+Antoine Demicoli is an Associate Director at KPMG Malta.

 © 2020 KPMG, a Malta civil partnership and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity.
 All rights reserved.